ewendel/elm-workshop/README.md

 	person.name
 ```

 Imagine calling this function with an object without a name field.
 In JavaScript, this would obviously crash hard, but in Elm - the code won't even compile!
-This moves the time of discovering the error from compiletime og runtime, which is a huge deal.
+This moves the time of discovering the error from compiletime to runtime, which is a huge deal.

 Create a type alias `Card` that defines the card data structure from before.
 Use this new type in the signatures of `viewCard` and `card`